theDanielo/uio-tableau-extendion-filters/README.md

 uio-tableau-extension-filters

 ## Description

+An extension in Tableau is a tool that allows you to integrate third-party applications directly into your Tableau dashboards, enhancing their functionality and interactivity.

+Extensions are developed using standard web technologies such as HTML, JavaScript, and CSS.
+The Tableau Extensions API provides a JavaScript library that developers use to interact with the Tableau environment, manipulate data, and respond to user events within the dashboard.
+After developing your web application, you need to host it on a web server.

 This Tableau extension is designed to enhance user interaction with data filters within Tableau dashboards.
-The key functionality of this extension includes:
 This extension is totaly sandboxed, means that no data goes from or to the dashboard.

 **Filter overview**: Users see what filters are been active in the views.